kornyhiv/frigatenvr-reporter-addon/README.md

+Disclaimer & About

+This is a community-developed project and is not officially supported by the Frigate team.
+It was created as a proof-of-concept to explore what was possible.
+This project is provided "as is" and without any warranty.
+The author is not responsible for any damage or loss caused by its use.
+You are using this software at your own risk.
+This script was developed in collaboration with a large language model (Google's Gemini).
+The entire process, from initial code generation to debugging and refinement, was guided and validated by Google Gemini, and end users.

 **This is a community-developed project and is not officially supported by the Frigate team.**